Social Order Maintenance Act

 Article 35

-The police department and its precinct has authority over offenses against this Act within their jurisdiction.
+The police department and its precinct have authority over offenses against this Act within their jurisdiction.

 The specialized police agency may exercise its authority over offenses against this Act within its jurisdiction pending the approval of the Ministry of the Interior.